andy-goryachev/ReqTraq/README.md

-# Simple Requirements Tracker
+# Requirements Tracker

-Over the years, I came up with an effective way to organize the software development process by means of capturing and tracking every single bit of functionality.
+Over the years, I came up with an effective way to organize the software development process by means of capturing and tracking functionality with a high degree of granularity.
+Simply put, if a developer needs to make a decision or write a function, it has to be documented as a "feature".

 The goal of this project is to create a desktop tool that supports the process.